Alia Bhatt’s ‘Badrinath Ki Dulhania’ Gets Rave Reviews Ahead Of Release

 — Alia Bhatt ♡ (@VarunsMahi) March 7, 2017

-As for the music, the film’s second song, “Tamma Tamma Again” is adapted and updated from a 1990’s Bollywood hit movie Thanedaar, featuring Madhuri Dixit and Sanjay Dutt.
+As for the music, the film’s second song, “Tamma Tamma Again,” is adapted and updated from a 1990s Bollywood hit movie Thanedaar, featuring Madhuri Dixit and Sanjay Dutt.

-According to The Hindustan Times, the song uses some of the original vocals from the song but remixes it with a sound that feels very 2017.
+According to the Hindustan Times, the song uses some of the original vocals from the song but remixes it with a sound that feels very 2017.
 It even has a rap verse that’s performed by Badshah.

 Badrinath ki Dulhania is expected to be released on March 10.